 Creature Stalls - You'll find unique "critters" to take home, including the adorable porgs.
 Santhas, tauntauns and loth cats are also available.
 Be sure to say hi to the loth cat inside the cage!

 Black Spire Outfitters - Clothing fit for space travelers to commemorate their adventures.

 The Jewels of Bith - Accessories, trinkets and other treasures.

-When to Plan Your Visit to Star Wars: Galaxy's Edge Disney World
+Tips for Visiting Star Wars: Galaxy's Edge at Walt Disney World

 Here's some hopful tips on how to make the most out of your experience on the planet of Batuu.

 Look out for details

 The land is super immersive, and there are tiny details everywhere you look.
 When you're checking out the shops in Black Spire Outpost, look at everything from the ground and up to the ceiling.
 There could be something in those nooks and crannies!
 One of Mommy Frog's favorite details were the tracks found on the sidewalks.
 You could see where droids and alien creatures have trudged through Batuu.
 Meanwhile, my favorite view is through the window of the Millennium Falcon: Smugglers Run queue, where you can look down and see the incredibly detailed top of the ship.

 No matter where you are in the land, you'll hear ambient noise.
 Whether it's droids beeping or the Millennium Falcon sputtering, there's always something to listen to.
 Take the time to use all of your senses as you travel through the land.
 If the crowds are high and the lines are long, you can spend a good amount of time between looking at the details and listening to sounds.